KesMeow/14848CloudInfra/Project/Readme.md

 #### To Deploy Apache-Spark on Kubernetes

-1. First deploy the apache-spark-deployment via:
+1. Deploy both the deployment and service via:

         kubectl apply -f apache-spark-deployment.yaml

-2. Then create service for corresponding deployment using:

-        kubectl apply -f service-apache-spark.yaml

 #### To Deploy Jupyter Notebook on Kubernetes